Local 177 members have a particular set of diverse skills that they use on the job rather that job be construction, remodeling or demolition.

 Laborers' also are employed by contractors for purposes of tending and assisting other trades in their job site role.
 Such as the Carpenters, Plaster Masons, Brick Masons, Cement Masons.

 Laborers' work both indoor and outdoor jobs in a variety of seasons and weather conditions.
 Which means picking the right tools for the job starts with getting dressed in the morning.
 Working as a union member you are going to be submerged into a world of safety.
 So save the shorts, cut off t-shirts and sneakers for after work.

-LIUNA has a Registered Apprenticeship Program that can give you the competitive edge in succeeding in the construction career path.
+Our Registered Apprenticeship Program can give you a competitive edge in succeeding in the construction career path.
 Whether you’re new to the labor force, looking for a career change, or just wanting to improve and further develop your skillset.
 Iowa Laborers' Education and Training Fund can boost your construction education to turn your career into a skilled profession.

 Copyright © Laborers' 177.
 All Rights Reserved.